anushkumarv/Data_Science_with_Julia/Data/ReadMe.txt

-This folder will be used for holding our data for all the scripts.
+This folder will contain the data for scripts in different units.